-This is just plain one of my favorite films.
-Could have picked other Akerman favorites like Jeanne Dielman or Je tu il elle, which may both be considered more "major" works, but this is such a meaningful movie to me.
+This is just plain wonderful.
+I could have picked other Akerman favorites like Jeanne Dielman or Je tu il elle, which may both be considered more "major" works, but this is such a meaningful movie for me.

 Criterion has single-handedly convinced me of the power of Blu-ray.
 And this is one powerful argument.
 Wenders' road trilogy MUST be released (now that Alice in the Cities is on Hulu I'm confident).
 But I included this one because it is one I had seen on another cheap DVD copy multiple times before the beautiful Criterion Blu-ray.
 Criterion managed to make me even more moved and blown away by this great film.

 Cerebral.
 Surreal.
 Antonioni.
 This is a favorite example when I want to show what an "art film" is.

 All others on my list are from prolific filmmaking heroes of mine.
 This is an anomaly.
 It is an absolute masterpiece on all levels that caught me completely by surprise.
 So many films about cinema are too theoretical and intellectually lofty, or now they are just inside "meta" jokes.
 But this captures the spirit of cinema like no narrative film I've ever seen with absolutely no pretensions at all.

 B-Movie perfection.
 A war film like no other.
 Every Fuller film is about 10 or 15 years ahead of its time, but this racially-charged drama on a shoestring budget takes the cake.
 Gene Evans is tough as nails.